a-sit-plus/valera/DEVELOPMENT.md

 - `APPLE_API_KEY_CONTENT` with the Base64-encoded content of the `p8` file from the App Store Connect API Key
 - `APPLE_CERT_CONTENT` with the Base64-encoded content of the `p12` certificate you've exported
 - `APPLE_CERT_PASSWORD` with the password of the certificate you've exported

+For Android we use a keystore to sign and build the app.

+Setup:
+ - Create a new keystore, e.g. from Android Studio

+Required secrets for GitHub Actions:
+ - `ANDROID_CERT_CONTENT` with the Base64-encoded content of the `p12` keystore you've created
+ - `ANDROID_CERT_PASSWORD` with the password for the keystore you've exported